 Trust is currency, a means of securing a sale, so it’s no surprise that positive reviews directly produce new business.

 When you’re shopping online, there’s no salesperson to turn to, so they go to online reviews from their peers for help and advice.
-Potential customers then gather enough data to decide where best to spend their money.
+Potential customers then gather enough data to decide where to spend their money.

 6. The More Reviews, the Better